amazon-archives/dynamodb-janusgraph-storage-backend/README.md

 following listing describes the mutability levels.

-1. **FIXED** - Once the database has been opened, these configuration options cannot be changed for the entire life of the database.
+1. **FIXED** - Once the database has been opened, these configuration options cannot be changed for the entire life of the database
-2. **GLOBAL_OFFLINE** - These options can only be changed for the entire database cluster at once when all instances are shut down.
+2. **GLOBAL_OFFLINE** - These options can only be changed for the entire database cluster at once when all instances are shut down
-3. **GLOBAL** - These options can only be changed globally across the entire database cluster.
+3. **GLOBAL** - These options can only be changed globally across the entire database cluster
-4. **MASKABLE** - These options are global but can be overwritten by a local configuration file.
+4. **MASKABLE** - These options are global but can be overwritten by a local configuration file
-5. **LOCAL** - These options can only be provided through a local configuration file.
+5. **LOCAL** - These options can only be provided through a local configuration file

-Leading namespace names are shortened and sometimes spaces were inserted in long strings to make sure the tables below is formatted correctly.
+Leading namespace names are shortened and sometimes spaces were inserted in long strings to make sure the tables below are formatted correctly.

 ### General DynamoDB Configuration Parameters
 All of the following parameters are in the `storage` (`s`) namespace, and most